To Read, Or Not To Read?

 Why You Should Read

 Finding time to read can be difficult.
-The real problem though is often a lack of motivation.
-Are you sufficiently motivated to find time to read?
-Or do you instead find yourself distracted by the desire to check email, checkout a YouTube video or post your 15th daily selfie to Instagram?
+However, often the real reason people do not read is a lack of motivation.
+Without sufficient motivation, it is easy to be distracted by the desire to review email, checkout a YouTube video or post the 15th daily selfie to Instagram.

-Here’s three key reasons why you should invest your time in reading:
+Here are three key reasons to motivate you to invest time in reading:

 (1) Reading is fun and good for you!